Logiqx/gps-details/docs/devices/garmin/power/README.md

 | **Max Battery**                | UltraTrac |  UltraTrac <sup>2</sup>  |  UltraTrac <sup>2</sup>  |   Max Battery    |
 | **Max Accuracy / Performance** |     -     |     All + Multi-Band     |     All + Multi-Band     |   Max Accuracy   |

-Garmin appear to have renamed the satellite settings on the fenix 9 to be more consistent with the corresponding power modes.

 Notes about some Garmin trademarks:

 1. [SatIQ](https://www.garmin.com/en-GB/blog/garmin-engineer-talks-satiq-longer-battery-life-same-precise-tracking/) will "auto select" the right satellite mode for your environment